freeCodeCamp/guide/src/pages/agile/the-agile-manifesto/index.md

 ---
 ## The Manifesto

-Manifesto for agile software development:
+### Manifesto for agile software development
+We are uncovering better ways of developing software by doing it and helping others do it.
+Through this work we have come to value:

-  - Individuals and interactions over process and tools.
+  - **Individuals and interactions** over process and tools.
-  - Working software over comprehensive documentation.
+  - **Working software** over comprehensive documentation.
-  - Customer collaboration over contract negotiation.
+  - **Customer collaboration** over contract negotiation.
-  - Responding change over following a plan.
+  - **Responding to change** over following a plan.

+That is, while there is value in the items on the right, we value the items on the left more.

 ## Twelve Principles of Agile Software

  1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

  2. Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.

  3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.